-You must have an attending physician manage your treatment and provide reports to L&I regarding your medical treatment and your continued eligibility for other benefits.
-You accomplish this by getting an out of state doctor to be your attending physician.
-This attending physician must have a Washington State L&I account number to be able to be paid by L&I. THIS CAN BE THE MOST DIFFICULT ASPECT OF HAVING AN OUT OF STATE CLAIM.
+You must have an attending physician to manage your treatment and provide reports to L&I regarding your medical treatment and your continued eligibility for benefits.
+This is your responsibility.
+If you have an open L&I claim you accomplish this by getting an out of state doctor to be your attending physician.
+This attending physician must have a Washington State L&I account number to be able to be paid by L&I. THIS CAN BE THE MOST DIFFICULT ASPECT OF HAVING AN OUT OF STATE OR OUT OF COUNTRY CLAIM.
 Most doctors and health-care providers simply don’t want to get involved.
 Talk to them.
 Ask them to help.
 It’s not that hard.
 We have advice that can help.

 After you find a new doctor willing to treat you, if the new doctor already has a Washington State L&I account number then his getting paid is easy.

-You need to know that this may not be easy.
+You need to know that this is easier said than done.
 The actual process of your new out of state doctor getting an L&I provider account number is easy.
 The problem is that any paperwork is a hassle for some doctors and they may not be willing to do this for you.
 Ask nicely, maybe you can make this happen.